pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 Step 2: Install from GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This section applies, if you prefer a ZIP file or if you need a special (bug-fix or pre-release) wheel.
+This section applies, if you prefer a ZIP file (Windows only) or if you need a special (bug-fix or pre-release) wheel.

 `Download <https://github.com/rk700/pymupdf/releases>`_ your Windows, Mac OS or Linux wheel and issue